-Our watershed-scale discharge assessment and, preliminary assessment of geomorphological and geological characteristics of the channel network (provided below), indicate that potential downstream impacts from the Tewin Secondary Plan Area are unlikely to extend beyond the culvert crossing at Highway 417 (i.e., node D).
+Our watershed-scale discharge assessment and, preliminary assessment of geomorphological and geological characteristics of the channel network (provided below), indicate that potential downstream impacts from the Tewin Secondary Plan Area are unlikely to extend beyond the culvert crossing at Highway 417 (i.e., Node D).
 Our understanding is that any hydrological modifications from future land use changes are likely to be successfully addressed with appropriate stormwater management controls and that the planned development of the Tewin Secondary Plan Area is not expected to increase peak flows to Ramsay Creek.
 There are a significant number of additional tributaries that contribute flow downstream of the Tewin Secondary Plan Area and upstream of Highway 417 (i.e., Node D) such that the Tewin Secondary Plan Area accounts for 13% of the total drainage area and 18% of the Q2 flood flow at this location.
-Further downstream, the Tewin Secondary Plan Area accounts for approximately 3% of the drainage area and approximately 4% of the Q_2 flood flow at the confluence of Ramsay's and Green's Creek (node F).
+Further downstream, the Tewin Secondary Plan Area accounts for approximately 12% of the drainage area and 15% of the $Q_2$ flood flow at the confluence with the Mer Bleue Tributary (i.e., Node E.1), and approximately 3% of the drainage area and 4% of the $Q_2$ flood flow at the confluence with Borthwick Creek (Node F).

-Our assessment results suggest that an assessment along the channels upstream of the confluence with the headwaters of Green's Creek (i.e., node E) should be sufficient to identify and evaluate any potential downstream impacts within the Tewin Secondary Plan Area to downstream watercourses.
-Although, given that there are no existing background studies of the farthest downstream portion of Ramsay Creek (between Node D and Node F), we recommend reviewing those sections as well to provide a level of verification and supporting information.
+Our assessment results suggest that an assessment along the channels upstream of the confluence with the headwaters of Green's Creek (i.e., Node E) should be sufficient to identify and evaluate any potential downstream impacts within the Tewin Secondary Plan Area to downstream watercourses.
+Although, given that there are no existing background studies of the farthest downstream portion of Ramsay Creek and upstream portion of Green's Creek (between Node D and Node F), we recommend reviewing those sections as well to provide a level of verification and supporting information.